Seeing Alexander jump for joy is why I choose Orlando Health.

 “Everyone was wonderful every step of the way,” recalls Bryan, who stayed overnight with Alex.
 “There was never any moment when you were unattended.
 If you had a question it would be immediately addressed.”

 Within 48 hours following the procedure, the Stewarts noticed a major improvement in 4-year-old Alexander’s energy.
 “He was much more confident and a lot more outgoing,” says Julia.
 “We wanted him to be 100 percent before going into kindergarten, and now he is.
 He has a lot more energy and has grown a lot.”

-The Stewarts were so impressed with their experience that Julia delivered her third baby at Orlando Health Winnie Palmer Hospital for Women & Babies, part of Orlando Health Arnold Palmer Medical Center.
+The Stewarts were so impressed with their experience that Julia delivered her third baby at Orlando Health Winnie Palmer Hospital for Women & Babies.
 “For me,” says Julia, “Arnold Palmer Hospital is a place where you can feel comfortable and know that everything is going to work.
 For us, it was a place for all the healing to begin and end.”

 A place where the healing begins.

 Julia and Bryan Stewart met with pediatric heart experts throughout Florida before deciding that the best treatment for their son, Alexander, was right in their hometown at Orlando Health Arnold Palmer Hospital for Children.
 “Arnold Palmer Hospital is a place where you can feel comfortable and know that everything is going to work out,” says Julia.